 We are working our way through details associated with this evolving situation as quickly as we can.
 Please check back frequently for new information.

-I just read an alarming news story about colleges closing next year because of financial strain.
 Before I commit to the school, will Puget Sound be open for classes next year?

 Yes!
 Puget Sound is a strong and stable institution, well prepared to weather the current pandemic with creativity and resilience.
 While the current situation requires us to modify our operations to adhere to public health guidelines, our courses continue, along with academic support services, career and employment services, and more.
 We look forward to welcoming the Class of 2024 to Puget Sound.